dark-mechanicum/core/docs/logger.md

 All logger class messages will return an LogMessage object, that contain additional methods for chain calling:
 * tags(tags: string[]) - Assign to created message additional tags
 * payload(data: unknown) - Assign to created message additional data with specific user data
+* exception(error: Error) - Assign to created message an exception